How to Easily Create Percentage of Completion Calculations & Adjustments

 Note 1 –

-Note 2 – Consultants & Accountants: We love working with consultants and accountants, but please note that this product is NOT licensed for use to compute results for multiple entities.
-If you wish to utilize this product for more than one client, please contact us for helpful insights and discounted licensing arrangements.
+Note 2 – Consultants & Accountants: We love working with consultants and accountants, but please note that this product is NOT licensed for use for multiple entities.
+To utilize this product for more than one client, please contact us for helpful insights and discounted licensing arrangements.
 We appreciate your consideration regarding legal intellectual property rights…

 Article…